roberthopman/roberthopman/README.md

 ### Hi there 👋

 Interested in
 - bash, git, curl, sql, ruby, js 🌱
+- making it work
-- WCAG (Web Content Accessibility Guidelines)
+- WCAG (Web Content Accessibility Guidelines) based on https://www.w3.org/TR/WCAG-EM/

 <!--
 **roberthopman/roberthopman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.